Wondering if you can claim a tax refund or need to submit a tax return? Use our online tools to find out if you're owed

 How does the RIFT HMRC tax rebate calculator work?

-Whether you're PAYE or self-employed, our tax refund calculator will help you to understand whether you qualify for a refund from HMRC.
+Whether you're PAYE or self-employed, our tax refund calculator will help you to understand whether you qualify for a HMRC tax refund.
 Simply fill out your occupation, mileage details and any public transport costs and if you are due a tax refund, our tax calculator will give you the estimated figure.